 Reducing Weight-Loss Surgery Risks

-To lessen post-operative surgical risks, the Surgical Surgery Center at Denver Health has designed a post-op recovery program specifically for bariatric patients.
+To lessen post-operative surgical risks, the Bariatric Surgery Center at Denver Health has designed a post-op recovery program specifically for bariatric patients.
 This program includes frequent post-op follow up at one month, three months, six months and one year.
 Plus, nutrition follow up after solids are started and then every month, as needed, and follow up with our psychologist as you feel is needed.